• Skip to primary navigation

 • Melt the chocolate slowly over low heat - the water should be barely bubbling.

-• Stir the chocolate frequently with a rubber spatula as soon as the outer edges start to melt.
+• Stir frequently with a rubber spatula until all the chocolate melts.

 2. Microwave Method